krakenrf/krakensdr_doa/README.md

 Note that if you use this method, your mobile device will not have any internet access.
 So if you are using the Android App, be sure to download offline maps first.

-2) **AndroidWiFi  Mobile Hotspot:** In this method you use your Android device to set up a WiFi mobile 4G/5G hotspot with SSID/password "KrakenAndroid"/"KrakenAndroid".
+2) **Android WiFi  Mobile Hotspot:** In this method you use your Android device to set up a WiFi mobile 4G/5G hotspot with SSID/password "KrakenAndroid"/"KrakenAndroid".
 The setup procedure is different on every phone, but it's usually under a setting called "Mobile Hotspot".
 When the Pi 4 boots up the image, if the KrakenAndroid SSID is detected, the Pi4 will automatically connect to the KrakenAndroid SSID.
 With this method your mobile device will retain full mobile internet access, allowing the KrakenSDR Android App to download maps as you drive.

 To connect to the web interface you will need to determine the IP address given to the KrakenSDR.
 You can find this in the mobile hotspot settings too.
 Again this is different on every Android device, so you'll need to determine this yourself for your own device.